-- 3.5.1.
-Ensure that the Headteacher and the DSL create and maintain a strong, positive culture of safeguarding within the school. - 3.5.2.
-Ensure that this policy reflects the unique features of the community we serve and the needs of the pupils attending our provision.
-This policy will be reviewed at least annually and whenever new guidance is issued. - 3.5.3.
-Regularly monitor and evaluate the effectiveness of this Child Protection Policy.
-This will be done half termly by the DSL, deputy DSL's and the Safeguarding Governor and actions will be minuted. - 3.5.4.
-Appoint a Designated Safeguarding Lead (DSL), who is a member of the Senior Leadership Team (SLT) and has the required level of authority and also appoint at least one Deputy DSL.
+3.5.1 Ensure that the Headteacher and the DSL(when not the Headteacher) creates and maintains a strong, positive culture of safeguarding within the school.

+- 3.5.2 Ensure that this policy reflects the unique features of the community we serve and the needs of the pupils attending our provision.
+This policy will be reviewed at least annually and whenever new guidance is issued. - 3.5.3 Regularly monitor and evaluate the effectiveness of this Child Protection Policy.
+This will be done termly by the DSL, deputy DSL's and the Safeguarding Governor and actions will be minuted. - 3.5.4 Appoint a Designated Safeguarding Lead (DSL), who is a member of the Senior Leadership Team (SLT) and has the required level of authority and also appoint at least one Deputy DSL.
 The roles and responsibilities of the DSL and Deputy DSL are made explicit in those post-holders' job descriptions.
-If not the DSL, the Headteacher still maintains overall responsibility for safeguarding and child protection within the school.

-- 3.5.5.
-Recognise the importance of the role of the DSL, ensuring they have sufficient time, training, skills and resources to be effective.
-Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually. - 3.5.6.
-Ensure that all staff complete safeguarding training to include their roles and responsibilities with regards to the school IT system's online filtering and monitoring. - 3.5.7.
-Ensure measures are in place for the governing body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced to include reviewing online filtering and monitoring on a regular basis and at least annually.
-Ensure robust structures are in place to challenge the Headteacher where there are any identified gaps in practice or procedures are not followed. - 3.5.8.
-Recognise the vital contribution that the school can make in helping children to keep safe, through incorporation of safeguarding within the curriculum.
+If not the DSL, the Headteacher still maintains overall responsibility for safeguarding and child protection within the school. - 3.5.5 Recognise the importance of the role of the DSL, ensuring they have sufficient time, training, skills and resources to be effective.
+Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually. - 3.5.6 Ensure that all staff complete safeguarding training to include their roles and responsibilities with regards to the school IT system's online filtering and monitoring. - 3.5.7 Ensure measures are in place for the governing body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced, to include reviewing online filtering and monitoring on a regular basis and at least annually.
+Ensure robust structures are in place to challenge the Headteacher where there are any identified gaps in practice or procedures are not followed. - 3.5.8 Recognise the vital contribution that the school can make in helping children to keep safe, through incorporation of safeguarding within the curriculum.
 This will also be taught through the PSHE curriculum and relevant issues through the Relationship Education (primary schools) or Relationship Sex Education (secondary schools, mandatory from Sept.
 2020).
-Ensure that through curriculum content and delivery children understand to keep themselves safe. - 3.5.9.
-Ensure that school is following the statutory RSE guidance Relationships and sex education (RSE) and health education GOV.UK (www.gov.uk) - 3.5.10.
-Ensure safe and effective recruitment policies and disciplinary procedures are in place. - 3.5.10 Ensure resources are allocated to meet the needs of pupils requiring child Protection or early intervention. - 3.5.11 Ensure the DSL completes an Annual Safeguarding Report for Governors and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council. - 3.6.
-It is the duty of the Chair of Governors to liaise with relevant agencies if any allegations are made against the Headteacher.
-If there are concerns that issues are not being progressed in an expedient manner, staff/pupils/parents/carers should escalate concerns to the Local Authority Designated Officer (LADO) via First Response. - 3.7.
-The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
-The guidance in Part four of Keeping children safe in education 2023 (publishing.service.gov.uk) - 3.8. must be followed if there were any such concerns.
-The Governing Body must ensure that a named teacher is designated for Looked After Children and that an up to date list of children who are subject to a Care Order or are accommodated by the Local Authority is regularly reviewed and updated.
-The school must work with the Virtual Schools Team to support the educational attainment for those children who are Looked After. - 3.9.
-The governing body has a statutory duty to appoint a Nominated Governor for safeguarding.
-The Nominated Governor must be familiar with Buckinghamshire Safeguarding Children
+Ensure that through curriculum content and delivery children understand how to keep themselves safe. - 3.5.9 Ensure that school is following the statutory RSE guidance -Relationships and sex education (RSE) and health education GOV.UK (www.gov.uk) - 3.5.10 Ensure safe and effective recruitment policies and disciplinary procedures are in place. - 3.5.11 Ensure resources are allocated to meet the needs of pupils requiring child Protection or early intervention. - 3.5.12 Ensure the DSL completes an Annual Safeguarding Report for Governors and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council. - 3.5.13 It is the duty of the Chair of Governors to liaise with relevant agencies if any allegations are made against the Headteacher.
+If there are concerns that issues are not being progressed in an expedient manner, staff/pupils/parents/carers should escalate concerns to the Local Authority Designated Officer (LADO) via First Response.